General Safety Awareness Around Campus

-- If you need to walk after dark, call Ext.
+- If you feel unsafe walking after dark, call Ext.
 6005 for an escort or walk with friends.

 - When walking, walk deliberately and have your keys in hand.

-- If someone appears to be following you, make them aware to stop following you (yell).
-If person continues, proceed to a well lighted area, occupied building, other people, or the emergency phone.
+- If someone appears to be following you, yell for them to stop following you.
 Contact the Department of Safety immediately.